stg-tud/apsa/2019/1-Introduction/Introduction.md

 }
 ```

-^ The code shown in line 7 to 11 has no sideeffect; however, identifying this situation in a generic manner requires sophisticated analyses; if possible at all.
+^ The code shown in line 7 to 11 has no sideeffect; however, identifying this situation in a generic manner requires sophisticated analyses.

-^ Found in `javax.crypto.CryptoPolicyParser` (Java 8u25).

 ---